-Participants and Vendors should contact NGC for an up-to-date list of reason codes and an accompanying explanation.
+Participants and Vendors should contact NESO for an up-to-date list of reason codes and an accompanying explanation.

-2.6.4 .
-Voltage / MVAR Instruction Messages
+2.6.4 Voltage / MVAR Instruction Messages

 The message Data Part for Voltage Instruction messages is a maximum of 73 characters.
 All voltage control instructions are supported by EDL level 2 (VERSON 0021).

-Table 16 - Message Data Part for Voltage / MVAR Instruction Messages (version 2.1)
+Table 16: Message Data Part for Voltage / MVAR Instruction Messages (version 2.1)

-Name 1 9 BM Unit Name All

-Ref 11 10 Instruction Reference Number All

-Number

-Log Time 22 17 Time message logged by originating process All

-Type 40 4 Type of instruction.
-MVAR or N, T

-VOLT

-Value 45 4 Target value as a whole number preceded by N, T

-minus ("-" = negative value), plus ("+" = positive value), or space (" " = positive value) and with 3 digits (i.e. leading zero's always supplied).

-Note: + zero & - zero are treated as same instruction

-Target 50 17 Target time of the MVAR or VOLT instruction.
-N, T

-Time

-Error Code 40, 68 4 See Table 21 for meaning Any E, X

-Terminator 39, 44, 1 Part terminator character "^" All

-67 or 72